 While accepting that the CCF is not for every student, it does give the pupils who join unique experiences, develops them positively as leaders, enables them to live and work in a co-educational environment and teaches them the value of team work.
 It also enables them to have fun and mix with students from not only the Bedford Schools, but nationally and internationally when they attend courses and camps, and it is for these reasons the school whole heartedly supports the CCF.

-To give you a flavour of the CCF experience, here are a few recounts of recent CCF summer activities.
+To give you a flavour of the CCF experience, here is a recount of recent CCF summer activities.

 The CCF Structure and Programme